 \section{Introduction}

 The sequential recommendation system is achieving more and more attention because of its practicality and effectiveness \cite{eskandanian2019modeling, he2017translation, tang2013exploiting, tang2016recommendation}.
 In a sequential recommendation system, the users access different items at different time stamps and frequently interact with each other.
 The difficulties of sequential recommendation mainly come from two aspects: the temporal dependency of historical behaviors and the nonstationarity of users The temporal dependency of historical behaviors means that the decision of a user is influenced by the historical behaviors.
-And the nonstationarity of users means that the decision of a user is influenced by the social relationship with the neighbors and the user-item interactions of the neighbors.
+And the nonstationarity of users means that the decision of a user is influenced by the social relationship with the neighbors (\textcolor{black}{i.e. adjacent nodes of a user in the social networks}) and the user-item interactions of the neighbors.
 Therefore, one important challenge is how to effectively leverage the historical behaviors and the social relationship between users.

 Focusing on the above challenge, numerous sequential recommendation algorithms have been proposed in recent years, which leverage the user behavior sequence and employ the Markov Chains to model the transition of items.
 Eskandanian et al. \cite{eskandanian2019modeling} mine the user preference and identify change-points in the sequence of user interactions by using Hidden Markov Model (as shown in Figure \ref{fig:motivation} (a)).
 He et al. \cite{he2017translation} model the personalized sequential behavior by using the personalized translation vectors and the previous item embedding to predict the next item.
 These transition-based methods assume that the users are independent of each other, which ignores the influence between the users.
-Considering that the behavior of a user is easily affected by the neighbors, ignoring the dependence between users will suffer from limited performance in sequential recommendation.
+Considering that the behavior of a user is easily affected by the neighbors, ignoring the dependence between users will suffer from limited performance in the sequential recommendation.